huntertorset/Software-Engineering-Project/Test-Suite-1.md

 Steps:
 Open the Google Chrome Browser.
-Open the file titled “FlightData.html” in Google Chrome.
+Open the file titled “FlightData.html”, that is inside the downloaded zip file, in Google Chrome.

 Postcondition: The browser displays a website with a title, and a bar chart mockup with labels.
                The website should look like this:

 ![](http://i.imgur.com/pvsc5hb.jpg)